Jakksan/UnitTesting_SoftwareQA/README.md

 # UnitTesting_SoftwareQA      [![Coverage Status](https://coveralls.io/repos/github/Jakksan/UnitTesting_SoftwareQA/badge.svg?branch=main)](https://coveralls.io/github/Jakksan/UnitTesting_SoftwareQA?branch=main)

-note that for some reason, 3 lines are being marked as not covered by the test cases, even though I know they are

 ## Project Description
 * This project is a web application that will calculate BMI based on values provided by a user.
 * The goal of this project was to learn about setting up test environments